qiy-chen/Museum-Project-2022/Customer-RESTful-Documentation.md

 HTTP Method: GET

-Description: Read a customer stored in the customer repository, found using its id.
-The service returns a CustomerResponseDto object of the customer found.
+Description: Read a employee stored in the employee repository, found using its id.
+The service returns a employeeResponseDto object of the employee found.

-## Delete a customer
+## Delete a employee
-URL: "/customer/{id}"
+URL: "/employee/{id}"

 Path Variable: id